dwarvesf/dwarvesf-hugo/content/post/gohugo-configuration.md

 echo -e "\033[0;32mDeploying updates to GitHub...\033[0m"

 # Build the project.
 hugo -d release # if using a theme, replace by `hugo -t <yourtheme>`

-# Go To Public folder
+# Go To release folder
 cd release

 # Add changes to git.